James Laurinaitis

 James Richard Laurinaitis (born December 3, 1986) is an American football coach and former player.
-He is the current assistant linebackers coach for Ohio State.
+He currently serves as the linebackers coach at the Ohio State University.
 He played as a linebacker for the St. Louis Rams and New Orleans Saints of the National Football League (NFL).
-He played college football at Ohio State, where he was a three-time consensus All-American and won numerous awards.
-He was drafted by the Rams in the second round of the 2009 NFL Draft.
+He played college football for the Ohio State Buckeyes, where he was a three-time consensus All-American and won numerous awards.
+He was selected by the Rams in the second round of the 2009 NFL draft.

-Early years
+Early life

 Laurinaitis was born in Wayzata, Minnesota.
 He was raised in a family of athletes; his father Joe, a WWE Hall of Famer also known as "Road Warrior Animal", and two uncles (John and Marcus) were professional wrestlers.
-He attended Wayzata High School, and played high school football and hockey.
-He was touted as a potential second or third-round National Hockey League (NHL) draft pick, but teams didn't draft him because it was thought that he was more likely to pursue a football career.
-While he was a successful hockey player, having been named a team captain as a senior, football was arguably his best sport.
+He attended Wayzata High School, and played high school football and ice hockey.
+He was touted as a potential second or third-round National Hockey League (NHL) draft pick, but teams did not draft him because it was thought that he was more likely to pursue a football career.
+While he was a successful ice hockey player, having been named a team captain as a senior, football was arguably his best sport.
 He was named Defensive Mr. Football in Minnesota in 2004.
 That season, he helped lead his high school football team to the state championship game in Class 5A with 193 tackles, including 28 for loss and five sacks.